cbott/factories/README.md

 To Do list

+-- Create "gain goods" method so that we can have laboratory work

+- Implement auto-activating cards
+- Prevent repeats in the compound
+- Allow de-selecting dice, cards
 - \*Allow de-selecting a card when it's selected in the hand
 - Update megalith cost, mark as null in csv
 - Move a lot of game logic into the gamestate class